shunchaoyin/Full-Stack-Developer/Database_Integration/SmartShop/ReadMe.md

 - A set of queries ready for debugging and optimization in Activity 3.

 Save all complex queries in your sandbox environment.

+Step 1: Review the recap
+In Activity 2, you wrote complex SQL queries for SmartShop’s inventory and sales data.
+Some queries may have inefficiencies or errors, including:

+Slow execution times for large datasets.

+Incorrect JOIN or WHERE clauses causing errors.

+Inefficient use of aggregate functions.

+Step 2: Debug errors in SQL queries
+Use Copilot to identify and correct errors in:

+JOIN statements causing mismatched results.

+Nested queries with incorrect syntax.

+Step 3: Optimize query performance with Copilot
+Use Copilot to suggest and implement optimizations such as:

+Adding appropriate indexes to frequently queried columns.

+Restructuring queries for improved execution plans.

+Reducing unnecessary computations.

+Step 4: Test and validate the optimized queries Finally, use Copilot to test and validate.

+Run the optimized queries and compare their performance with the original versions.

+Ensure the results are accurate and the execution time is reduced.

+Step 5: Save your work
+By the end of this activity, you will have:

+Debugged and optimized complex SQL queries.

+A final set of high-performing queries for SmartShop’s database system.

+Save the debugged and optimized queries in your sandbox environment.
+These queries will serve as the final deliverables for the SmartShop Inventory System.